Ninggggy/Hugingface_typo_experiment/README.md

    - Datasets: We discovered 625 cases of typosquatting, where 42.2% demonstrated clear signs of intentional impersonation through misleading metadata and content similarities.
    - Organizations: We identified 302 instances of squatting behavior, among which 4.8% exhibited explicit malicious intent through active impersonation and deceptive practices, while others showed patterns of preemptive name registration for potential future exploitation.
 ## Contributing
-Contributions to improve detection methods, expand datasets, or provide feedback are welcome.
-Please submit a pull request or reach out to the repository maintainers.
+Contributions aimed at enhancing detection methods, expanding datasets, or providing feedback are highly encouraged.
+Interested contributors are invited to submit a pull request or contact the repository maintainers directly.